-- Scans or reads incoming materials to determine how and where they should be filed.
+- Scans or reads incoming materials to determine how and where they should be classified or filed.

 - Keeps records of materials filed or removed, using logbooks or computers and generates computerized reports.

-- Adds new materials to file records and creates new records as necessary.
+- Adds new material to file records or creates new records as necessary.

-- Tracks materials removed from files in order to make sure borrowed files are returned.
+- Tracks materials removed from files to ensure that borrowed files are returned.